dfitzpatrick/-b1aab246986e1df/readme.md

 To run: `python3 -m bot`

-To Sync App Commands to your guild, use the text command `!sync *` This needs to only be ran once.
+To Sync App Commands to your guild, use the text command `@YourBotName sync *` This needs to only be ran once.